ivyjoycenteno/react-series-list-search/README.md

 ### Todo's:
 - Pagination or progressive loading on the list.
-    - Had run out of time exploring and researching on how to coordinate/sync pagination in the API and set pagination size to limit the number of records per page, to lazy-load data and optimize the performance.
-Currently, the API is returning 240 records per page.
+    - If I had more time I'd spend it exploring and researching more on how to coordinate/sync pagination in the API and set pagination size to limit the number of records per page, to lazy-load data and optimize the performance.
+Currently, the API is returning 240 records per page, per request, thus, on page load, those huge number of records had to be loaded.
+Needed more time to check if there are tweaks for the API to return just the necessary number of records per page, should depend on the client's request set parameter such as the page size.
+That would be nice to have the page loads only the necessary data needed.
 - Create a favorite shows list.

 ### For improvement: